- Travel and Places»

 What's A Tall Ship?

-A Tall Ship is simply a wind powered ship with tall masts.
+A Tall Ship is a wind powered ship with tall masts and sails.
 The term typically refers to large sailing vessels that were the warships, freighters and ocean liners of their day before the use of modern engines.

 A tall ship does not have to be built entirely of wood, most built in the late 19th and early 20th century had wrought iron or steel hulls and masts.